Everything you need to know about the iPad Pro 2

 What software the next iPad runs on really depends on when the tablet is released.
 If, as rumours suggest, the iPad Pro 2 lands early this year, then it will almost certainly run on the latest version of Apple’s mobile operating system, iOS 10.
 But if it arrives later in September, landing alongside the expected iPhone 8, then it’s far more likely to run on iOS 11.
 That OS hasn’t been announced yet, but will probably be confirmed next summer at Apple’s annual WWDC developer conference.

-iPad Pro 2 Price – How much will the next iPad cost?
+iPad Pro 2 price – how much will it cost?

 We haven’t seen any leaked pricing for upcoming iPad models yet, so all we have to go on is the cost of existing devices.
 Here’s what Apple’s tablets currently retail for in the UK:

 - 12.9-inch iPad Pro – £729

 So if Apple was to release a 10-inch(-ish) iPad in 2017, we’d expect it to cost anywhere from £300 to £700, depending on the specifications.
 In fact, prices could even be higher given the waning value of Sterling – we already saw a price jump from Apple thanks to currency fluctuations last year.

 Should you wait for the iPad Pro 2?

 Thinking about picking up an iPad Pro 2?
 Here’s our advice: